 EnteroMedics Inc. is offering 5,000,000 shares of its common stock.
 This is our initial public offering and no public market currently exists for our shares.
-We anticipate that the initial public offering price will be between \$14.00 and \$16.00 per share.
+The initial public offering price of our common stock is \$8.00 per share.